Our Leadership Team

-Dennis’ real estate carrier spans 37 years.
+Dennis’ real estate career spans 37 years.
 From 1982 to 1985, he was with Oxford Development, and from 1985 to 1988 was Vice President of Construction with Trammel Crow Residential.
 During this period, he oversaw the development and construction of over 3,000 multifamily units.
 In 1988, Dennis joined The Milton Company as Director of Purchasing and Contracting with full responsibility over these areas for the construction of over 600 homes per year.
 Dennis then started a custom home building business, building homes in and around the Washington D.C. area, and eventually merged with Pollin Development, Inc. After parting from Pollin Development in 2008, Dennis began a new venture consulting with developers and builders for construction, land acquisitions, and land entitlements.

 David oversees all affordable, conventional, and seniors housing work performed directly with Freddie Mac and works with a number of other Armada clients overseeing affordable and conventional transactions.

 Following his employment at Athens Bank and Trust, David began working for Armada as a Financial Analyst on the Affordable Housing Underwriting team.
 He gained valuable experience working on a variety of transactions between Agency and Private Placement lenders.
 Due to the rapid growth of the affordable housing industry, David specialized in this area of underwriting and assisted in the growth of the Affordable Housing team.
 During his tenure at Armada, David has underwritten in excess of 100 transactions totaling more than $1 billion in loan proceeds.